inventree/inventree-docs/docs/faq.md

 !!! warning "Invoke Update"
     You must ensure that the `invoke update` command is perfomed *every time* you update InvenTree

-### Feature *x* is not visible after update
+### Feature *x* does not work after update

-If a particular menu / item is not visible after updating InvenTree, it may be due to your internet browser caching old versions of CSS and JavaScript files.
+If a particular menu / item is not visible after updating InvenTree, or a certain function no longer seems to work, it may be due to your internet browser caching old versions of CSS and JavaScript files.

 Before [raising an issue](https://github.com/inventree/inventree/issues), try hard-refreshing the browser cache: